25 Injured, 2 Missing After Yesterday’s East Village Gas Explosion

 A 7-alarm fire blazed through the night.
 Approximately 250 New York City firemen were deployed to the scene.

 Two people are still missing.
 In the morning following the collapse, workers are searching the rubble hoping to find them alive.
+This is where our construction accident law firm can help.

 The cause of the explosion is unknown.
 However, some facts have been made available to the press which may shed some light on what happened.